tylerlam1/SENG_Notes/Third Year Term Two/SENG438/ClassNotes.md

 * Outstanding critical problems reported
 * Feedback from early customer programs
 * Other quality attributes that are specific importance to a particular product and its customer requirements and market acceptance

+The estimation of normalized failure intensity has a range of uncertainty.
+This is defined as "confidence limit".
+For instance, if the confidence limit is 90%, one would expect the system meet its failure intensity objective with only 90% confidence.

+Input Data Specification is a ASCII based text file with a .dat extension.
+There are two file formats:
+* Time Between Failure (Time since last failure)
+* Failure counts (number of errors in interval)
+The format of the file must be strictly adhered to.
+No direct manipulation is allowed but CASRE has menu links to common text editors.
+For acurracy of results, the expected number of failures should be greater than 40-50.

+When using CASRE with the .dat file, here are the following steps:
+1. Prepare input data.
+Input data can be either failure count or failure per interval data.
+2. Read input file.
+3. Check if data shows reliability growth.
+4. Select data range.
+5. Select parameter estimation method.
+6. Select and run models.
+7. View and interpret model results.

+Reliability models should only be used ond data where the overall reliability is increasing as testing continues.
+Reliability is increasing if the mean time between failures increases as the total number of failures increases during testing.
+CASRE version 3 has an automatic trend test option, that will inform the user if the data is applicable to the reliability models.

+## Integration Testing
+Different types of testing needs to be done at different stages.
+* Unit Testing - Testing of individual components
+* Integration Testing - Testing to expose problems due to combination of components
+* System Testing - Testing the complete system prior to delivery
+* Acceptance Testing - System level testing from users' perspective

+The goal of integration testing is to test all interfaces between subsystems and the interaction of subsystems.
+The integration testing strategy determines the order in which the subsystems are selected for testing and integration.

+Many failures result from results stemming from interactions between components.
+Integration tests the communication between components.
+Often many off-the-shelf components and/or libraries are used that cannot be unit tested.
+Failures that are not discovered in integration testing will be discovered after deployment and can be very expensive.

+The integration testing strategy determines the order in which the subsystems are selected for testing and integration.

+There is decomposition-based testing:
+* Top-down
+* Bottom-up
+* Sandwich
+* Big bang
+Also there is Graph-based integration.

+Big-bang integration is where units completed and tested independently.
+Integrated all at once, so quick and cheap.
+Faults are discovered later, and more expensive to repair.
+It's the most commonly used approach.